concourse/rfcs/01-resources-v2/proposal.md

   read the file when we re-attach after seeing that the process exited.
 This also frees up stdout/stderr for normal logging, which has been an occasional pitfall during resource development/debugging.

-## Introduction of "notifier" resource interface

-A resource may now implement a "notifier" interface.
-Notifications must be explicitly enabled in the pipeline.
-This is so that a resource type can't suddenly decide to include a notifier and start doing surprising things.

-A notifier has a single hook, `notify`, and receives some sort of JSON payload describing the event.
-The event is purely for side-effects and has no implications for pipeline semantics.

-If a notification fails to send, the build shall error.
-To be honest, I haven't thought about this much yet, but I think it's better to be conservative.

-A resource type may implement both "artifacts" and "notifier" interfaces.
-If a resource implements both, it will be given information about its occurrence in the build (space and version).
-This will be crucial for e.g. reporting the status of a pull request or commit back to GitHub.

-Add support for a "notifier" resource type.
-They have one hook, `notify`, which is invoked with various types of notifications (`build_started`, `build_finished`, as the poster children).

-# Caveats

-Terminology is now even more confusing.
-"Resource type" could mean either the "git" vs. "s3" or "notifier" vs. "artifact".

-# Open Questions

-## Should a notifier resource be able to "observe" another resource?

-This would allow e.g. a generic `git` resource and specific `github-commit-status` resource type rather than having to bake them all together.

-The downside here is that it would be introducing cross-resource-type interface contracts.
-Resource A would have to understand resource B's versions/spaces.
-This gets more possible with schema verification but still feels risky.

 # Answered(?)
 Questions